By Buford Balony

 Buford Balony says: To Russell Crowe.

-I remember you saying a few weeks ago that Greg Inglis was the LeBron James of Rugby League.
-I wrote that Benji Marshall was the only one you could compare to him & amazingly he just won the Golden Boot award.
-Russell stick to being an overpaid actor in crappy movies & leave sports to us award winning sports writers.
+I recall you mentioning a few weeks back that Greg Inglis was the LeBron James of Rugby League.
+I argued that Benji Marshall was the one who could truly be compared to him, and, astonishingly, he has just clinched the Golden Boot award.
+Russell, why not stick to your overinflated acting career in subpar films and leave sports to us award-winning sports writers?